The page has been translated by Gen AI.

 File Storage SettingsIf you click the volume name, you can view detailed information on the storage detail page

 Table.
-Cluster detailed information items
+Cluster detailed information tab items

 Reference

-• The version of Kubernetes Engine is denoted in order [major].[minor].[patch], and you can upgrade only one minor version at a time.
+• The version of Kubernetes Engine is denoted in the order [major].[minor].[patch], and you can upgrade only one minor version at a time.

-• Example: version 1.11.x > 1.13.x (Not possible) / version 1.11.x > 1.12.x (Possible)
+• Example: Version 1.11.x > 1.13.x (Not allowed) / Version 1.11.x > 1.12.x (Allowed)

 Node Pool